CETEST’s facilities include test benches for developing endurance and functional tests on gear boxes.

 • Maximum breaking torque.

-• Maximum gearbox design speed (for worn wheel).
+• Maximum gearbox design speed.